ibm-cloud-docs/loadbalancer-service/custom-ciphers.md

 	There must be at least one existing HTTPS protocol.
 	{: note}

-2. Click **Edit** to enable editing, and select (or unselect) the required ciphers.
+2. Click **Edit** to enable editing, and select (or clear) the required ciphers.

 	![Edit CLB ciphers](images/CLB_ciphers_edit_PUP.png "Edit CLB ciphers")

 3. When you're done, click **Save** to save your changes.

-	If you defined a HTTPS protocol when creating your load balancer, it will have all ciphers in the suite enabled.
+	If you defined an HTTPS protocol when you create your load balancer, it has all ciphers in the suite enabled.
 The selection of a particular set of ciphers can be done only after the load balancer is provisioned.
 	{: note}

-	For a list of supported ciphers, refer to [SSL Offload](/docs/loadbalancer-service?topic=loadbalancer-service-ssl-offload-with-ibm-cloud-load-balancer).
+	For a list of supported ciphers, refer to [SSL offload](/docs/loadbalancer-service?topic=loadbalancer-service-ssl-offload-with-ibm-cloud-load-balancer).
 	{: note}